robin-raymond/zax.io/compiler-directives.md

 ````

-#### The `never` directive in code flow
+#### `never` directive in code flow

-The `[[never]]` directive can be used to mark code flows which are impossible to reach.
-This will allow the compiler to not generate output for code paths that cannot happen.
-A panic `impossible-code-flow` may be issues if the code flow was followed even though it's not possible to reach (if not explicitly disabled).
+A `[[never]]` directive can be used to mark code flows which are impossible to reach.
+This will allow a compiler to not generate output for code paths that cannot happen.
+A panic of `impossible-code-flow` may be issues if an impossible code flow was followed (if that panic is not explicitly disabled).

 Example of an impossible code path: